buchanan-edwards/json-store/README.md

 Returns an array of all items for the specifiec topic.
 This is the same as getting the values for the data returned by the all(topic) method.

-### move(topic, id, newTopic)
+### move(topic, ids, newTopic)

-Moves the item specified by the topic and id to a new topic.
+Moves the files specified by the topic and the ids to a new topic.
+If ids is a string instead of an array, then only that one file is moved.
 The directory corresponding to the topic is deleted if empty.
-Returns true if successful, false is the original item was not found.
+Returns an array of moved ids regardless of the ids argument being a string or an array.

-### delete(topic, id)
+### delete(topic, ids)

-Deletes the file specified by the topic and the id.
+Deletes the files specified by the topic and the ids.
+If ids is a string instead of an array, then only that one file is deleted.
 The directory corresponding to the topic is deleted if empty.
-Returns true if the file was deleted, false if the file does not exist.

-### purge(topic, ids)

-Deletes all files for the specified topic and array of ids.
-The directory corresponding to the topic is deleted if empty.
-Returns an array of all removed ids.
+Returns an array of deleted ids regardless of the ids argument being a string or an array.

 ### clean(topic)